 Welcome to Mill City Grows!
 We’re dedicated to growing a healthier Lowell through the creation of urban food production sites throughout the city and providing the tools for safe urban growing!

-MILL CITY GROWS HEADLINES, NEWS & MORE
+MILL CITY GROWS NEWS AND EVENTS

+Mill City Grows: a social innovator.
 Mill City Grows was selected as one of five of Root Cause’s 2014 Social Innovators!
 Mill City Grows is representing the Sustainability in Our Communities: Building Greener and Healthier Cities Track.
 Root Cause’s Social Innovation Forum provides a unique opportunity for innovative nonprofit organizations and social enterprises to gain visibility, expand their networks, and build capacity.

 Thank you for your interest in our work and please let us know if you have any questions at info[at]millcitygrows[dot]org.

 Mill City Grows is fostering Food Justice in Lowell.
 We create urban food production sites and support Lowell residents with the knowledge and resources to grow their own food or purchase locally grown food!